macaw-cad/sxa-umbrella/readme.md

 ## Webpack compatible SASS

 For modern front-end development, we need a bundler for the creation of JavaScript and CSS bundles.
-Webpack is a good bundler that we use in SXA Umbrella.
-The problem is that the default Sitecore theme code as delivered in the NPM module `sxa/Theme`, and copied into the project by SXA CLI, is not Webpack compatible due to non-standard SASS language constructs used in the code-base (wildcard imports).
-SXA Umbrella provides an NPM package `sxa-defaulttheme` in the `local_modules` where the issues are fixed ad the default provided the is turned into a Webpack compatible code-base.
+Webpack is a good and modern bundler that we use in SXA Umbrella.
+The problem is that the default Sitecore theme code as delivered in the NPM module `@sxa/Theme`, and copied into the project by SXA CLI, is not Webpack compatible due to non-standard SASS language constructs used in the code-base (wildcard imports).
+SXA Umbrella provides an NPM package `sxa-defaulttheme` in the `local_modules` where the issues are fixed and the default provided theme is turned into a Webpack compatible SASS code-base.

 ## Webpack based scripts transpilation

-SXA Umbrella provides Webpack based transpilation of JavaScript, ES and TypeScript from the `src` folder into a single `scripts\pre-optimized-min.js` file to be deployed to Sitecore:
+SXA Umbrella provides Webpack based transpilation of JavaScript, ES6 and TypeScript from the `src` folder into a single `scripts\pre-optimized-min.js` file to be deployed to Sitecore:

 - Support for embedded sourcemaps in *development* mode for full debugging support in the browser using the source files
   ![Code debugging](docs/code_debugging.png)
 - Optimized, uglified and minified bundle with no sourcemaps in *production* mode
-- Bundle analyzer output in the `stats folder in *production* mode
+- Bundle analyzer output in the `stats` folder in *production* mode

 ## Webpack based styles transpilation